jasperweiss/NeuralNetwork/README.md

 # Neural Network
-3-layer feedforward neural network in Python
+A simple 3-layer feedforward neural network in Python I made for school